geoffgould.net

 Cancer (noun)

-Topmost of two astrological signs, females of which I will never again date in This Particularly Lifetime (at least never towards the goal of same becoming a Significant Other), based on substantial past experience.
+Sstrological sign, females of which I will never again date in This Particularly Lifetime (at least never towards the goal of same becoming a Significant Other), based on substantial past experience.
+This does not exclude regular friendship, hanging out, et al, and/or a Cancer female having "Buddy" status with me.

 Disclaimer: this subjective interpretation is only based on personal experience and years of direct observation.